tartley/tartley.github.io/_posts/2008-11-25-pumping-iron-dynamic-languages-on-net.md

 We've all seen these benchmarks where Python is 10 or even 100 times slower than Java or C\#.
 And Ruby is even slower.
 On the face of it, this seems pretty incontrovertible.
-The problem with benchmarks like this though, is that they often only address the performance of languages operating on small, well-understood algorithms.
+The problem with benchmarks like this though, is that they often only address the performance o languages operating on small, well-understood algorithms.
 And the conclusion from benchmarks like this - that dynamic languages are slow in this sort of circumstance - is absolutely true.
 You're never going to